great-ufc/FrameworkForMotion/Documentation/UserInterface.md

 #### Methods that must not be changed

-- onCreate(savedInstanceState: Bundle?, persistentState: PersistableBundle?) - Método chamado quando a activity é lançada
+- onCreate(savedInstanceState: Bundle?, persistentState: PersistableBundle?) - Method called when the activity is launched
-- showLongToast(text: String, isCenter: Boolean) - Apresenta uma mensagem longa em um Toast
+- showLongToast(text: String, isCenter: Boolean) - Displays a long message in a Toast
-- showShortToast(text: String, isCenter: Boolean) - Apresenta uma mensagem curta em um Toast
+- showShortToast(text: String, isCenter: Boolean) - Displays a short message in a Toast
-- showToast(text: String, mode: Int, isCenter: Boolean) - Apresenta a mensagem em um Toast
+- showToast(text: String, mode: Int, isCenter: Boolean) - Displays the message in a Toast

 ### [path CommonActivities] - LoginActivity.kt

-Classe Activity exemplo para tela de Login usando a conta Google
+Example Activity class for a Login screen using Google account.

 > Attributes
 > - loginController: LoginController

 #### Methods that must not be changed

-- onCreate(savedInstanceState: Bundle?) - Método chamado quando a activity é lançada
+- onCreate(savedInstanceState: Bundle?) - Method called when the activity is launched
-- onActivityResult(requestCode: Int, resultCode: Int, data: Intent?)  - Método chamado quando a tela ao qual está associada a Activity é chamada ou quando volta-se para esta tela recebendo o resultado de uma Intent
+- onActivityResult(requestCode: Int, resultCode: Int, data: Intent?)  - Method called when the screen to which the Activity is associated is called or when returning to this screen receiving the result of an Intent

 #### Optional componnent

-btnSignIn: Button - Botão de Login na conta Google
+btnSignIn: Button - Google account login button

 ### MainActivity.ht

-Exemplo de classe referente ao controle da tela principal do App.
-Todo App Android contruído com esse framework tem de ter uma Activity relacionada  uma tela principal que irá iniciar o loop MAPE-K e será usada para coleta de dados dos sensores. É possível coletar sensores em outras telas, nesse caso é sugerido que qualquer tela que colete dados de sensores para aplicação, tenha associado uma Activity que herde a calsse <i>BaseActivity.kt</i>
+Example of a class for controlling the main screen of the App.
+Every Android App built with this framework must have an Activity related to a main screen that will start the MAPE-K loop and be used for sensor data collection.
+It is possible to collect sensors in other screens, in which case it is suggested that any screen that collects sensor data for the application be associated with an Activity that inherits the <i>BaseActivity.kt</i> class.

 > Framework Attributes
 > - sensorManager: SensorManager